Hierarchical Clustering With Confidence: Introduction

 To test the inherently data-dependent hypotheses at each merge in the dendrogram, we condition on the clustering outcome, following the conditional framework in existing selective inference methodologies for clustering.
-However, because we add external randomization to the clustering algorithm, our approach to generating p-values is substantially different from previous approaches and offers several advantages, as outlined below. \begin{enumerate}[leftmargin=*] \item Our approach, as demonstrated through simulations, produces substantially more powerful p-values than the non-randomized methods when testing mean differences between a pair of clusters at a fixed dendrogram height.
-Intuitively, by introducing randomization into the clustering procedure, we are saving more information for the inference stage.
-This often comes at little cost to the clustering quality when only a small amount of randomization is introduced into the algorithm, as seen for example in Figure~\ref{fig:dendrogram}.
-Gains in inferential power due to external randomization has been well-documented in supervised learning contexts.
-Take, for example, data-carving \cite{fithian2014optimal, panigrahi2023carving}, which selects models using a random subsample like sample-splitting; but, unlike the sample-splitting approach, data-carving uses the full data for inference.
+However, by introducing external randomization, our testing method differs considerably from previous approaches and offers several advantages, as outlined below. \begin{enumerate}[leftmargin=*] \item Our approach produces substantially more powerful p-values than the non-randomized methods when testing mean differences between a pair of clusters at a fixed dendrogram height.
+This gain in power comes at little cost to the clustering quality when only a small amount of randomization is introduced, as seen in Figure~\ref{fig:dendrogram}, for example.
+Gains in inferential power due to external randomization have been well-documented in supervised learning contexts.
+Take, for example, data-carving methods in \cite{fithian2014optimal, panigrahi2023carving}, which select models using a random subsample like sample-splitting, but use the full data for inference.
 Approaches using other types of randomization schemes are described in \cite{tian2018selective, panigrahi2023approximate, Panigrahi2024Randomization, kivaranovic2024tight, huang2025selective}, among others.

 \item Furthermore, unlike randomized methods based on data-splitting, like the UV decomposition, fission, or thinning \citep{rasines2021splitting,leiner2025data, dharamshi2025generalized}, that base inference exclusively on holdout data, our approach reuses the data employed in clustering.
-In particular, with a small amount of randomization, our approach produces a slight perturbation of the clustering results on the original data while still using the full dataset for testing.
+In particular, with a small amount of randomization, our approach produces only a slight perturbation of the clustering results on the original data while still using the full dataset for testing.

 \item The p-values obtained from our randomized approach can be used in conjunction with any hierarchical clustering linkage to produce valid inference, without the need for: (i) case-by-case derivations of the conditioning set or (ii) potentially expensive Monte Carlo or resampling-based approximations to compute the p-values.
 For example, in complete-linkage hierarchical clustering (which was used in Figure \ref{fig:dendrogram}), the tests in \cite{gao2024selective, yun2023selective} rely on Monte Carlo approximations to compute p-values, whereas our method does not resort to such sampling-based approximations. \item Adding to the flexibility of our approach, the proposed randomization scheme can be readily applied to obtain adjusted distributions of test statistics for different types of tests, while accounting for the data-dependent nature of clustering outputs.
 Examples include tests based on the adjusted chi-squared test statistic in \cite{gao2024selective} and the adjusted F test statistic in \cite{yun2023selective}. \end{enumerate}